ajagadi1/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/docs/user-guide/tutorial-4.md

 ## How to leverage an existing 'Metro Vision AI App Recipe powered application' and turn it into a 'new application' by 'vibe coding'

-The below process is recommended to leverage an existing 'Metro Vision AI App Recipe powered application' and turn it into a 'new application' by 'vibe coding':
+The below aspects need to be updated accordingly, in order to leverage an existing 'Metro Vision AI App Recipe powered application' and turn it into a 'new application' by 'vibe coding':

--
+- Vision Analytics Pipeline: This is the AI processing DL Streamer pipeline that needs to be modified appropriately, considering the new AI model and new video source input.
+- Node Red Business Logic: This is the business logic that runs on the vision analytics pipeline output.
+This decides what post-processing happens on the vision analytics pipeline output, the result of which would be provided as insights in the grafana dashboard.
+This is where 'vibe coding' comes into play.
+We will interact with Claude Sonnet 4.5 in the github copilot offering.

+## Build a new application: 'AI Crowd Analytics'
+ Now let's

 By following this guide, you will learn how to: